opencog/link-grammar/README.md

  * Perhaps he will (do it), if he sees enough of her.

 See also [github issue #224](https://github.com/opencog/link-grammar/issues/224).

+Actual ellipsis:
+ * At first, it seemed like ...
+ * It became clear that ...

+Here, the ellipsis stands for a subordinate clause, which attaches with not one, but two links: `C+ & CV+`, and thus requires two words, not one.
+There is no way to have the ellipsis word to sink two connectors starting from the same word, and so some more complex mechanism is needed.

 #### Elision of syllables
 Many (unstressed) syllables can be elided; in modern English, this occurs